levisrabah/Internal-attachment---Database-Systems/README.md

 - Treatments: treatment_id, name, description, cost
 - Medications: medication_id, name, dosage, stock_quantity

 iii.
-Relationships:
+Identify any relationships that may exist between the entities [5 marks]
 - Patients have many Appointments (1:M)
 - Staff have many Appointments (1:M)
 - Appointments may have many Treatments (M:M) - needs junction table
 - Treatments may involve many Medications (M:M) - needs junction table

 iv.
-Use a command to display each table’s structure
+Using the database created above, create a table for each entity.
+Use a command to display each table’s structure and take a screenshot.
+[10 marks]

  - Patients table
  ![alt text](image.png)